Where to Go On a Malaria-free Family Safari in South Africa?

 • Augrabies Falls and the Kgalagadi Transfrontier Park (Kalahari Gemsbok National Park section in South Africa) are low-risk areas.
 Malaria is only rarely transmitted in these Kalahari areas.
 To avoid being bitten by mosquitoes take the necessary precautions (see below).

-• Royal Natal National Park (Ukhahlamba Drakensberg National Park) is in the malaria free Drakensberg Mountain Range, BUT the surrounding low-lying coastal areas are considered intermediate to low risk malaria areas.
+• Royal Natal National Park (Ukhahlamba Drakensberg National Park) is in the malaria-free Drakensberg Mountain Range, BUT the surrounding low-lying coastal areas are considered intermediate to low-risk malaria areas.
 Anti-malaria precautions are therefore recommended (take malaria prophylaxis).

 Southern African Game Parks in Malaria Areas